vimeo/dials/README.md

 type Config struct {
 	Val1 string `dials:"Val1" yaml:"b"`
-	// The `dials_env` tag is used for environment values.
-The Val2 value will
+	// The `dials_env` tag is used to override the name used by the environment
-	// only be populated from environment variables.
-If you want several different
+	// source.
+If you want to use a single, consistent name across several
-	// sources to be able to set this value, use the `dials` tag instead Val2 int `dials_env:"VAL_2"`
+	// sources, set the `dials` tag instead
+	Val2 int `dials_env:"VAL_2"`
-	// the `dialsflag` tag is used for command line flag values.
-The Val3 value
+	// the `dialsflag` tag is used for command line flag values and the dialsdesc
+	// tag provides the flag help text
-	// will only be populated from command line flags Val3 bool `dialsflag:"val-3" dialsdesc:"maximum idle connections to DB"` }
+	Val3 bool `dialsflag:"val-3" dialsdesc:"maximum number of idle connections to DB"` }

 func main() {